apache/nuttx/drivers/syslog/README.txt

   Description:

-    One power up, the SYSLOG facility is non-existent or limited to very low-level output.
+    On power up, the SYSLOG facility is non-existent or limited to very low-level output.
 This function is called later in the initialization sequence after full driver support has been initialized.
 It installs the configured SYSLOG drivers and enables full SYSLOGing capability.